-If we talked about the web hosting providers in 2021, you’d get thousands of providers for your website – but there are only a few of them who are reliable, offer freebies, provide top-notch security and performance for your website.
+Let’s talked about the web hosting providers in 2023.
+You’d get thousands of providers for your website – but there are only a few of them who are reliable, offer freebies, and provide top-notch security & performance for your website.
 SiteGround and Flywheel are some of them.

-But there is a lot of difference if we talked about the pricing, control panel, support, etc. Based on all of this, we have curated this guide for you, where we compare both Flywheel vs SiteGround and share the results with you.
+But there is a lot of difference if we talk about the pricing, control panel, support, etc. Based on all of this, we have curated this guide for you, where we compare both Flywheel vs. SiteGround and share the results with you.

 The first thing which we think is most important in any web hosting provider is their pricing.
-If we compare flywheel and siteground, Flywheel hosting’s pricing starts from $13/month (if chooses annually) for the “Tiny” plan with up to 5,000 monthly visits, 5GB of disk space and you can only host one website on it.
+If we compare flywheel and siteground, Flywheel hosting’s pricing starts from $13/month (if chosen annually) for the “Tiny” plan with up to 5,000 monthly visits, 5GB of disk space, and you can only host one website on it.

 As you can see in the image above, they’ve got four different pricing, and we’ve already discussed about the first one.
 The next plan most popular in Flywheel is “Freelance“, which is valid for up to 10 sites and costs you around $96/month.
 This plan support around 100K monthly visits and provides you with a 20GB disk space – which is enough for 10 WordPress websites.